DMTF/Redfish-Tools/doc-generator/usersupplement.md

 - add_toc: true

 Note: you can specify the location of the TOC, presumably in the Introduction section, by placing the text [add_toc] where you want the Table of Contents substituted in.
 By default, the TOC will be placed at the top of the HTML output.

-# Schema URI Mapping

-Map schema URIs to local files.
-You may omit the protocol (e.g., https://) from the URI.
-The doc generator will use the local files when specified and otherwise follow the full URI, including data from remote files if possible.

-## Local-repo: redfish.dmtf.org/schemas/v1 ./json-schema

 # Description Overrides